 A local area that has been found in substantial violation of WIOA and has received notification that either all or part of the local plan will be revoked or that a reorganization will occur may appeal such sanctions to the Secretary of Labor, USDOL under 20 CFR §683.650.
 The appeal must be filed no later than 30 days after receipt of written notification of the revoked plan or imposed reorganization.
 All appeals must be submitted in writing by the designated CLEO for the WDB.
 A copy of the appeal must be simultaneously provided to DWS, Attn: Assistant Secretary for Workforce Solutions and the Governor.
 The sanctions do not become effective until the time for appeal has expired or USDOL has issued a decision.
-USDOL will notify the Governor and the appealant in writing of the Secretary's decision within 45 days after receipt of the appeal.
+USDOL will notify the Governor and the appellant in writing of the Secretary's decision within 45 days after receipt of the appeal.

 A local area that has failed to meet one or more negotiated/adjusted levels of local performance indicators for three consecutive program years and has received the Governor's notice of intent to impose a reorganization plan may appeal to the Governor to rescind or revise such plan no later than 30 days after receiving written notice of the reorganization plan.
 The Governor must make a final decision within 30 days after receipt of the appeal.
 The local area may appeal the final decision of the Governor to USDOL under 20 CFR § 677.225 no later than 30 days after receiving the Governor's final decision.
 Any appeal of the Governor's final decision must be appealed jointly by the WDB and the CLEO.
-USDOL will make its final decision within 30 days after receipt of the appeal becomes effective at the time it is issued and remains in effect unless USDOL rescinds or revises the reorganization plan.
+USDOL will make its final decision within 30 days after receipt of the appeal.
+The decision by the Governor on the appeal becomes effective at the time it is issued and remains effective unless USDOL rescinds or revises the reorganization plan.

-- Effective Date: Immediately
+Effective Date: Immediately

-- Expiration: Indefinite
+Expiration: Indefinite

-- Contact: Director of Policy, Planning, and Accountability
+Contact: Division of Workforce Solutions Director Policy, Planning, and

+Accountability